kunaagar/training-be-module-04/targeting-service-module/README.md

 In this module we will create a custom targeting collector and see the power of CXP's targeting capability.

-This is a custom targeting module which can be plugged in to your portal setup.
-Once integrated, this targeting collector will fetch the date of birth of the logged in user via the Training Server.
-It calculates the age and you can target your content based on the age/segment.
+This is a custom targeting module which can be plugged into your portal setup.
+Once integrated, this targeting collector will fetch the date of birth of the logged-in user from the Training Server.
+It calculates the age and you can target your content based on that criteria.

 ### Prerequisites

-You need to have a player management service before performing this excerise.
+You need to have the player management service before performing this excerise.
-Follow the instructions that can be found here [Enterprise Integration Module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module)
+Follow the instructions that can be found here: [Enterprise Integration Module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module).

 ### Installation & Configuration

 This would be done in the following steps

-- **Copy targeting-service-module from training-modules into the services folder of your Launchpad 0.12.x project.**
+- Copy **targeting-service-module** into the **services** folder of your Launchpad 0.12.x project.

-- **Include targeting-service-module module to the build.** Open `pom.xml` from *exercises-environment/services/*.
-Add `<module>targeting-service-module</module>` into  `<modules>` section
+- Include the **targeting-service-module** module to the build.
+Open `services/pom.xml` and add **targeting-service-module** in the `<modules>` section:
 	```xml
 	    <modules>
 	        ...